A Delicate Balance (film): Plot

 The film spans three days in the life of Agnes and Tobias, an upper middle class couple who share their comfortable suburban Connecticut home with Agnes' acerbic alcoholic sister Claire.
 It is matriarch Agnes who helps the trio maintain a delicate balance in their lives, held together by habit, shared memories, and considerable consumption of dry martinis.

 The seemingly peaceful facade of their existence is shattered with the arrival of longtime friends Harry and Edna who, suddenly overcome by a nameless terror, fled their home in search of a safe haven.
 The couple is followed by Agnes and Tobias' bitter, 36-year-old daughter Julia, who has returned to the family nest following the collapse of her fourth marriage.

 Their presence leads to a period of self-examination, during which all six are forced to explore their psyches and confront the demons hidden there.

 Cast

 Critical reception

-Roger Ebert of the Chicago Sun-Times called the film "a fine, tough, lacerating production", and added, "Richardson's cast could hardly be better".
+Roger Ebert called the film "a fine, tough, lacerating production", and added, "Richardson's cast could hardly be better".

 TV Guide rated the film two out of four stars, calling it "unfortunately stiff, dull, and extremely stagy".